 Check out Elmedia Player - a handy M4A player Mac app.

 1. Download the app

-1.2.
-Or, you can simply click on the download link posted on our site and get it really quick.
+1.1.
+You can simply click on the download link posted on our site and get it really quick.
 Watch all your favorite video files.

 Download free player for Mac from this page and install it the same way you would with other Mac apps.

 2. Add your music file.